By Mayo Clinic Staff

 - 1 tablespoon chopped fresh flat-leaf (Italian) parsley

-Position racks in the lower third and middle of the oven and preheat to 450 F. Lightly coat 2 baking sheets with olive oil cooking spray.
+Position racks in the lower third and middle of the oven and heat to 450 F. Lightly coat 2 baking sheets with olive oil cooking spray.

 In a bowl, toss the eggplant with 1 teaspoon of the olive oil.
-Spread the eggplant in a single layer on 1 of the prepared baking sheets.
+Spread the eggplant in a single layer on one of the prepared baking sheets.

 In the same bowl, toss the zucchini with 1 teaspoon of the olive oil.
 On the second baking sheet, spread the zucchini in a single layer and arrange the tomato halves cut-side up.
 Rub a bit of olive oil left in the bowl on the top of the tomato halves.
 Place the eggplant on the lower rack and the zucchini and tomatoes on the middle rack of the oven.
 Roast for 8 minutes.
 Turn the eggplant, zucchini and tomatoes and roast until softened, about 8 minutes longer.
 Set aside to cool.